Program Description

 Program Requirements

-The program requires the completion of 24 credits (or 27 credits if Introduction to U.S. Law and Introduction to U.S. Legal Practice not waived).
-Students must take 17 credits in the required tax courses listed below.
+The program requires the completion of at least 27 credits.
+Students must take three credits in introductory courses and 17 credits in the required tax courses listed below.
 The remaining seven credits may be satisfied by either tax or non-tax courses.

 Online Courses

-Some tax courses are available in an online format, but full-time students are generally very limited in which courses they can take by rules set by our law faculty, the NY bar examiners, and the USCIS (for those students studying on a visa).
-The 2020-2022 academic years allowed for more online courses to be taken by full-time students, but this regulatory flexibility has not been extended past Summer 2022.
-Again, if you are taking the NY bar exam or are studying on a visa, there may be additional restrictions.
-Specifically, the NY bar does not consider online courses to count towards eligibility for taking the bar examination (aside from exceptions made from Spring 2020 through Spring 2022).
-Additionally, foreign-educated students should consult with the Office of Global Services to determine the effect of online classes on their visa status.
-Prior to Fall 2020, students in F visa status were allowed to take a single online course (up to a maximum of three credits) and were required to obtain registration approval from the Director of the Graduate Tax Program.
-Historically, students on a J visa could not apply any online courses toward their degree requirements.
+Some tax courses are available in an online format; however, full-time students are generally limited in which courses they can take by rules set by our law faculty, the New York bar examiners, and the USCIS (for those students studying on a visa).
+Specifically, the New York bar does not consider online courses to count toward eligibility for taking the bar examination (aside from exceptions made from Spring 2020 through Spring 2022).
+Foreign-educated students should consult with the Office of Global Services to determine the effect of online classes on their visa status.

 Courses for New York Bar Exam Eligibility

-Many students ask if it is possible to pursue the LLM in International Taxation while also taking 12 credits of coursework required for the New York bar examination.
-It is possible, though these students must complete 29 credits in total: 17 credits in tax coursework and 12 credits in coursework required for the New York bar examination.
-This plan entails taking the three credits of required summer Intro coursework and averaging 13 credits in both the fall and spring semesters.
+It is possible to pursue the LLM in International Taxation while also completing 12 credits of coursework required for the New York bar examination.
+To do so, students must complete 29 credits in total: 17 credits in tax coursework and 12 credits in coursework required for the New York bar examination, including the three credits of required Intro coursework taken during the summer.
+These students enroll in an average of 13 credits in both the fall and spring semesters.

 Beginning in 2018-2019, students are required to meet an additional skills competency and professional values requirement under section 520.18 of the bar admission rules.
 This requirement need not be fulfilled in order to sit for the bar exam, but must be fulfilled in order to gain admission to the bar.
 Many students in the ITP have worked for one year or more as an attorney prior to the LLM, and this work will often fulfill this requirement under "pathway 5."
 It is also possible to fulfill this section 520.18 requirement by working for six months following graduation in a "law office" under "pathway four."
 Questions about pathways four and five are addressed on pages 20-24 of an FAQ document provided by the court.
 Additionally, the bar requires applicants to complete 50 hours of pro bono work and also pass a character and fitness evaluation.
 We provide assistance to students seeking to find pro bono opportunities.